jhpyle/docassemble/_docs/config.md

 `allow embedding` is set to `'Lax'`, the cookies will be sent with the [SameSite] flag set to `'Lax'`.
 The default is `'Lax'`.

+# <a name="pagination limit"></a>Pagination limit

+The [API]({{ site.baseurl }}/docs/api.html), the [My Interviews] page, and the [user list] page employ pagination when providing a long list of items.
+By default, 100 items are returned per page.
+This number can be changed to a number between 2 and 1000 using the `pagination limit` directive.

+{% highlight yaml %}
+pagination limit: 50
+{% endhighlight %}

 [SameSite]: https://www.chromestatus.com/feature/5088147346030592
 [VoiceRSS]: http://www.voicerss.org/
 [Flask]: http://flask.pocoo.org/